srushtyp05/srushtyp05/README.md

 ## 📝 About Me

  - 👋 Hi, I’m Srushty Patel
- - 👀 software developer with proficiency in designing and testing, using a variety of tools and technologies.
+ - 👀 A software developer with proficiency in designing and testing, using a variety of tools and technologies.
  - 🌱  Demonstrated strong communication and collaboration skills through successful teamwork to achieve shared goals.
  - 👯 I’m looking to collaborate with other content creators